-Her recently published book, How Organizations Develop Activists: Civic Associations and Leadership in the 21st Century (Oxford University Press 2014) examines the strategies that the most effective civic associations use to engage activists and develop leaders in health and environmental politics.
-Another book, Groundbreakers: How Obama's 2.2 Million Volunteers Transformed Campaigning in America (co-authored with Elizabeth McKenna, Oxford Univ.
-Press 2014) describes the strategies the 2008 and 2012 Obama campaign used to engage so many grassroots activists in communities across America.
+Her previous book, How Organizations Develop Activists: Civic Associations and Leadership in the 21st Century (Oxford University Press, 2014) examines the strategies that the most effective civic associations use to engage activists and develop leaders in health and environmental politics.
+Another book, Groundbreakers: How Obama's 2.2 Million Volunteers Transformed Campaigning in America (co-authored with Liz McKenna, Oxford University Press, 2014) describes the strategies the 2008 and 2012 Obama campaign used to engage so many grassroots activists in communities across America.
 Her first book, Moved to Action: Motivation, Participation, and Inequality in American Politics (Stanford University Press, 2009) examined the ways in which people become motivated to participate in politics, looking particularly at means of engaging underprivileged populations in political action.
-Hahrie’s work on participation, movement-building, civic associations, primary elections, and congressional polarization has been published in outlets including American Political Science Review, American Sociological Review, American Journal of Sociology, Perspectives on Politics, British Journal of Political Science, Legislative Studies Quarterly, Political Behavior, and elsewhere.
-Her work was awarded the 2013 Outstanding Academic Publication on Membership Organizations Award by the Institute for Nonprofit Research, Education, and Engagement.
+Hahrie’s other work on participation, movement-building, civic associations, primary elections, and congressional polarization has been published in outlets including American Political Science Review, American Sociological Review, American Journal of Sociology, Perspectives on Politics, British Journal of Political Science, Legislative Studies Quarterly, Political Behavior, the Journal of the American Medical Association (JAMA) and elsewhere.
+Her work was a finalist for the 2022 frank Prize for Excellence in Public Interest Communication and was awarded the 2013 Outstanding Academic Publication on Membership Organizations Award by the Institute for Nonprofit Research, Education, and Engagement.

-Hahrie has also been involved in numerous efforts to make academic work relevant to the world of practice, including (most recently) serving as the Co-founder and Co-Director of the Project on Public Leadership and Action at Wellesley College, the Co-Chair of the Civic Engagement Working Group at the Scholars Strategy Network, the Chair of the Leading Change Research Network, and on the steering committee of the Gettysburg Project.
-Through her research, she consults and works with a wide range of civic and political organizations interested in organizing, movement-building, questions about building power for social change.
-These organizations include the Ford Foundation, Sierra Club, Greenpeace, Mothers Out Front, the PICO National Network, the Ohio Organizing Collaborative, MoveOn.org, Reform Immigration for America Now, the National Korean-American Service and Education Consortium (NAKASEC), ReThink Health, Doctors for America, the Counties Manukau District Health Board in Auckland, New Zealand, the Healthcare Improvement Unit at Cardiff University in Wales, America's HealthTogether, and others.
+Hahrie has also been involved in numerous efforts to make academic work relevant to the world of practice, including (most recently): serving as the Inaugural Director of the SNF Agora Institute; co-founding the Center for Democracy and Organizing; participating in the Social Science Research Council Anxieties of Democracy Participation Working Group; and co-founding and co-directing the Project on Public Leadership and Action at Wellesley College.
+She currently serves on the board of Citizen University, the Water Foundation, and the Scholars Strategy Network, and serves on advisory boards for Citizens Climate Lobby, the JPB Foundation, the Walton Family Foundation Home Region Research Advisory Council, and others.
+She is also on the editorial boards of American Journal of Political Science, Political Behavior, and the Milbank Quarterly.
+Through her research, she has partnered with a wide range of civic and political organizations and movements around the world, including those in the United States, Europe, Australia, New Zealand, the United Kingdom, and elsewhere.
 In all of this work, she seeks to develop the leadership of younger scholars and practitioners, especially women and people of color.